Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 ➡ Check rates and availability for Voyagers of the Pacific Luau

 We always try to attend a luau on every visit to Hawaii as it is one of our favorite Hawaii attractions.

 Two Step Beach is a famous snorkeling area in Kona, also known as Honaunau Bay.
 This popular snorkeling spot is right outside the Pu’uhonua o Honaunau National Historical Park.

-There is no actual sandy beach here, just a shore with volcano rocks.
+There is no sandy beach here, just a shore with volcano rocks.
 But this area is excellent for snorkeling and has some great coral reefs to explore.
 Water shoes are recommended as the rocks can be sharp.

 Snorkeling at Two Step Beach is free, although you might have to pay for parking.

 12. Snorkeling at Kealakekua Bay and Captain Cook Monument

 Captain Cook’s Monument at Kealakekua Bay is a popular snorkeling attraction in Kona.